speedata/xts-doc/docs/manual/outputtingobjects.md

 The table cells can contain text, images, barcodes, etc.; in other words, anything that can also be contained in `<PlaceObject>'.
 Individual cells are never wrapped to multiple pages, i.e. they are set as a rectangular box, even if the contents would allow wrapping (e.g. texts or tables).

-A separate chapter is devoted to the topic of tables <<ch-tables2,a separate chapter>>.
+A separate chapter is devoted to the topic of tables (TBD).

 ## Images